rbatis/rbatis.io/docs/en/README.md

 * sql macro:   Used to write raw SQL.
 Rule: The first parameter to the SQL macro is the Rbatis instance name followed by SQL.
 Note that the SQL macro executes SQL that is driven to run directly, so it must be a replacement symbol for a specific database, such as mysql(? ,?) ,pg(
   $1,$2) for example ``` #[sql(RB, "select * from biz_activity where id = ?")] ```
+* sql，py_sql,html_sql Either omit the rbatis keyword in the macro parenthesis (requires rbatis or RbatisExecutor references in the function)
 * py_sql macro:  For writing 'dynamic SQL'.
 Rule:   ```#{}``` is used instead of precompiled parameters (precompiled is safer and anti-SQL injection), and ```${}``` is used instead of direct replacement parameters (SQL injection risk).
 * py_sql can use arithmetic expressions of macros, such as ` ` ` # {1 + 1}, # {arg}, # {arg [0]}, # {arg [0] + 'string'} ` ` `